 ● Robust networking solutions increase system resilience and provide greater protection for sensitive information.

 Computer networks can be categorized by the physical area they cover.
-From short-range personal use to global communication infrastructure, each network type serves different needs based on scale, performance, and cost.
+From short-range personal use to global communication infrastructure, there are 4 types of computer networks based on their size.

 A Personal Area Network (PAN) is the smallest type of network, used for connecting personal devices over a short range, typically a few meters around a single user.
 Devices like smartphones, tablets, smartwatches, and wireless headsets communicate using technologies such as Bluetooth, infrared, or NFC.